mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 * [`updatePmu!`](@ref updatePmu!).

 !!! tip "Tip"
-    The functions for adding or updating measurement devices serve a dual purpose.
+    The functions for updating measurement devices serve a dual purpose.
 While their primary function is to modify the `Measurement` composite type, they are also designed to accept various analysis models like AC or DC state estimation models.
 When feasible, these functions not only modify the `Measurement` type but also adapt the analysis model, often resulting in improved computational efficiency.
 Detailed instructions on utilizing this feature can be found in dedicated manuals for specific analyses.

 ---